rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

   >>> results[0].smartsString
   'C1CCCC1-c(:cc):cc'

-This result looks a bit odd, with a single aromatic carbon in the first SMARTS string.
+This result may look a bit odd, with a single aromatic carbon in the first SMARTS string.
 This is a consequence of the fact that the MCES works on matching bonds.
 A better, atom-centric, representation might be C1CCC[$(C-c)]1.
 When the completeAromaticRings option is set to False, a larger MCES is found, with just